fritzo/pomagma/README.md

 Some of the roles we play as mathematicians are captured as algorithms performed by software actors in a [system](src/README.md), while some less well-defined roles are performed by human actors.
-The most important, most open-ended, most creative role of all is Adventuring, and Pomagma aims to make abstract adventuring easy, fun, and safe.
+The most important, most open-ended, most creative role of all is that of the Adventurer, and Pomagma aims to make abstract adventuring easy, fun, and safe.

 Organization
 ------------